Toggle: English / Spanish

 - Dislocated lens of the eye

-If there is poor or double vision, an ophthalmologist should perform a dilated eye exam to look for dislocation of the lens or nearsightedness.
+If there is poor or double vision, an eye doctor (ophthalmologist) will perform a dilated eye exam to look for dislocation of the lens or nearsightedness.

 There may be a history of blood clots.
-Intellectual disability, slightly low IQ, or mental illness are common.
+Intellectual disability or mental illness is also possible.

 There is no cure for homocystinuria.
-However, just under half of people respond to high doses of vitamin B6 (also known as pyridoxine).
+About half of people with the disease respond to vitamin B6 (also known as pyridoxine).

-Although no cure exists for homocystinuria, vitamin B6 therapy can help about half of people affected by the condition.
+Although no cure exists for homocystinuria, vitamin B therapy can help about half of people affected by the condition.

-If the diagnosis is made while a patient is young, starting a low-methionine diet quickly can prevent some intellectual disability and other complications of the disease.
+If the diagnosis is made in childhood, starting a low-methionine diet quickly may prevent some intellectual disability and other complications of the disease.
 For this reason, some states screen for homocystinuria in all newborns.

 Dislocated lenses of the eyes can seriously damage vision.
-Lens replacement surgery should be considered.
+Lens replacement surgery may be needed.

 When to Contact a Medical Professional